ZmnSCPxj-jr/sidepool/doc/01-overview-and-conventions.md

 while being less reliant on guessing which specific nodes are likely to be common destinations in the future.

+Sidepools are an alternative to the use of faster sidechains, as
+follows:

+* Practically all Bitcoin-using sidechains are federated sidechains, which are technically k-of-n custodians.
+  Sidepools are non-custodial, extending the same argument that a 2-of-2 Lightning Network channel is non-custodial to n-of-n sidepools.
+* Even if the sidechain is faster than Bitcoin blockchain, to reduce counterparty risk you want to periodically move funds from the sidechain to the Bitcoin blockchain anyway.
+  You might as well schedule rebalancings of your channels to a slower cadence, to allow your channels to move away from perfectly balanced and then reset them to balanced, and it is not necesary to use a *faster* blockchain for that.

+Sidepools are an alternative to the use of full-fledged CoinPools:

+* Sidepools can be implemented with no changes to Bitcoin beyond Taproot.
+  CoinPools and similar would require base layer changes.

+Sidepools are an alternative to the use of channel factories:

+* Channel factories *can* be implemented with current Taproot-enabled Bitcoin.
+  However, merely riding high-volume high-speed channels on top of a slow Decker-Wattenhofer (which is what sidepools use) is already a significant software complexity increase.
+  By putting the liquidity management "to the side" of existing Lightning Network chanenls instead of "around" them:
+  * There is reduced complexity, as there is no need to implement channels-within-factories.
+  * Existing channels can be used with sidepools; payers do not need to be updated to learn about channels inside channel factories, and existing channels can continue to remain open and retaining any scoring that external scorers may have assigned to those channels, while still allowing liquidity management.

 Pool Leaders And Followers
 ==========================